GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 ## Before you begin

-This tutorial assumes you already have a Cloud Platform account setup for your organization and that you are allowed to make organizational-level changes in the account.
-For details on creating and managing organizations, [click here](https://cloud.google.com/resource-manager/docs/creating-managing-organization#setting-up).
+This tutorial assumes you already have a Cloud Platform account set up for your organization and that you are allowed to make organizational-level changes in the account.
+[See the documentation](https://cloud.google.com/resource-manager/docs/creating-managing-organization#setting-up) for details on creating and managing organizations.

-All changes are done with the Google [Cloud SDK](https://cloud.google.com/sdk/) command line `gcloud` tool.
+Changes in this tutorial made without Terraform are done with the Google [Cloud SDK](https://cloud.google.com/sdk/) `gcloud` command-line tool.
 This tutorial assumes that you have this tool installed and authorized to work with your account per the [documentation](https://cloud.google.com/sdk/docs/authorizing).

 ## Costs